Does your car start fine as you switch the ignition on, but throttles and stalls when put in drive or reverse?

 Getting your mechanic to replace your gasket will add labor costs to it, which can send the price upwards of $150.

-However, before you consider splurging on replacing a gasket, you can purchase transmission stop leak fluid for around $10 to $12 and sort out minor leakages from wear and tear.
+However, before you consider splurging on replacing a gasket, you can purchase transmission stop leak fluid for around $10 to $12 and sort out minor leaks from wear and tear.

 Replacing transmission fluid